YangXi-James/BiLSTM-Self_attention-emtional-analyse/README.md

 ### Maxquant

-This workflow is the easiest workflow, but the peptide search results are not complete.To use this workflow, you can download the maxquant from ([Download asset (maxquant.org)](https://www.maxquant.org/download_asset/maxquant/latest)) .
+This workflow is the easiest workflow, but the peptide search results are not complete.To use this workflow, you can download the maxquant from (https://www.maxquant.org/download_asset/maxquant/latest) .
 To run this workflow, you can first load the raw data.
 Then, click no fraction to set experiment.
 After that, set quantity index.
 You can click label-free quantification and choose LFQ.
 Then, click global parameters and add  the uniport.fasta I provided to you.
 Then you can run the workflow and get the result.

 ## Usage